ProductiveRage/DanSerialiser/README.md

 For the simplest cases, I don't want to have to add any special attributes or interfaces or to have to compromise on how types are structured.
 If I want to serialise / deserialise a POCO using this, then I should be able to.
 If I want to serialise / deserialise an immutable type using this, then I should be able to.
 If I want to support backwards / forwards compatibility across versions of types when serialising / deserialising then some additional annotations will be acceptable but they shouldn't be necessary otherwise.

 Well, this library meets those requirements!
 It's written using .NET Standard 2.0, which means that it can be used by both .NET Framework 4.6.1+ *and* .NET Standard 2.0+.
+(Get it from NuGet! [www.nuget.org/packages/DanSerialiser](https://www.nuget.org/packages/DanSerialiser/))

 Using it is as simple as this: